section-engineering-education/engineering-education/content/articles/introduction-to-automation-pyautogui/index.md

 - `pyautogui.mouseInfo()` - We use this command to get the x,y coordinates of a point on the screen.

 Run the above code.
 It will display a dialog box that displays the point's x and y coordinates where the cursor is positioned.
 If you want to get the coordinates of another point on the screen, move the cursor to that point, and it will give you the coordinates.
+As you move the cursor from one point to another on the screen, you will notice that coordinates increase as you move away from the top-left corner.
+The pixel at the top-left corner is at co-ordinates (0,0) which makes it the origin.

 It is important to know how x,y coordinates represent moving vertically and moving horizontally, respectively.
 The coordinates are measured in pixels.